Argentine lawmakers approve austerity budget | AFP - This kiji is

 Macri has pledged cuts of $10 billion in health, education, science, transportation, public works and culture.

 "No to the IMF budget.
-Don't cut our future!" shouted demonstrators outside Congress while, inside the chamber, tempers ran high as lawmakers jostled and traded insults ahead of the vote.
+Don't cut our future!" shouted demonstrators outside while, inside the chamber, feelings ran high as lawmakers jostled and traded insults ahead of the vote.

-"In Argentina, austerity programs always end up in a crisis.
-Why do they think the Titanic is not going to sink this time?" lawmaker Agustin Rossi of the center-left Front for Victory party of former president Cristina Kirchner said after the vote.

 Street protests have reflected growing public anger after Macri slashed civil service jobs as part of a bid to cut Argentina's fiscal deficit and tame inflation at the IMF's behest.